 She carted that bow around in the woods for a long time before ever taking a shot at a bird.
 However, when she was presented with a shot she was comfortable with, she let fly at the first in a handful of birds she would take in the presence of her parents.
 Although pleased with these initial grouse, it was the first she got while hunting on her own that she was most proud of.

 “I have some good news and some bad news,” Lillian says as she pokes her head into the cabin door.
 Francine and I turn to listen to the tales of our teenage daughter, returning from one of her first solo hunts.

 “Well the bad news is I lost two arrows,” she says.
 “But the good news is I got a partridge,” she exclaims with a broad grin as she hoists the unfortunate feathered creature by the legs for all to see.
 She describes a typical scenario when hunting with our spaniel mix: the dog sniffed out a bird and it flushed into a tree, holding still on an overhead branch.
 After two misses, the third arrow hit home.

 The problem with shooting upwards is that a miss means our arrow continues skyward to disappear into the vast woods beyond.
 Lillian would end up finding one of the two arrows lost that day.
 In the ensuing years, she has become more adept at finding arrows by walking the bush beyond a missed shot and estimating the trajectory and where it may have landed.
 She is also learning to pass on shots that she is not confident she can make.

-While she continues to grow as a hunter into her twenties, it is only one of many demands on her time.
+While she continues to grow as a hunter into her twenties, it is only one of the many demands of her time.
 As a yoga instructor, a university student, and a seasonal forest firefighter, she still manages to join in family hunts as well as get out with her friends or on her own.
-A glance at the soup pot on the woodstove confirms that the grouse are dialled in, but with turkey, deer, and moose on the radar I’m excited to see what her bow hunting future holds.
+A glance at the soup pot on the woodstove confirms that the grouse are dialed in, but with turkey, deer, and moose on the radar, I’m excited to see what her bow-hunting future holds.